Skip to content Skip to sidebar Skip to footer

 Apply the Silk or Chamois Cover

-1. Choosing the right silk or chamois colors and patterns for your lantern.
-The fabric is already cut into pieces fitting the frame.
+1. Choose the right silk or chamois colors and patterns for your lantern.
+The fabric has already been cut into pieces that fit the frame.

 2. Stretch the fabric and glue them to the frame.
 This is the most crucial part as it determines the polish of your lantern.
 Make sure the fabric covers all the angles of the frame.